European theatre of World War II

-In 1942, the Soviets stopped further invasion of their country at the Battle of Stalingrad.
-Meanwhile, the Allies engaged in a mass bombing campaign of German industrial targets.
-In 1943, the Allied powers began an invasion of Italy, causing the end of Mussolini's regime, but Germans and Italians loyal to the Axis continued fighting.
-In April 1945, Roosevelt died and was succeeded by Harry S. Truman.
-The Allies liberated Rome in June 1944.
-Also in June, the Allied powers began an invasion of German-occupied western Europe, while the Soviets launched a massive counterattack in eastern Europe.
-Both campaigns were successful for the Allies.
-The Soviet Union conquered most of Eastern Europe including the German capital Berlin, as Mussolini was hanged and Hitler committed suicide.
-Concentration camps that were used in the Holocaust were liberated.
-Germany unconditionally surrendered on 8 May 1945, (Note: All German forces were to cease operations on 23:01 hours Central European time on 8 May 1945, which was already 9 May in Moscow and other parts of the USSR; therefore 9 May was considered to be the end of the war in the Soviet Union and still is in its successor states) although fighting continued elsewhere in Europe until 25 May.
-On 5 June 1945, the Berlin Declaration, proclaiming the unconditional surrender of Germany to the four victorious powers, was signed.
-The Allied powers then moved to finish the Pacific War against Japan.
+In 1944, the Allies liberated Rome, then began invading German-occupied Western Europe, starting with Normandy in northern France.
+Meanwhile, the Soviets launched a massive counteroffensive in Eastern Europe.
+Both campaigns were successful.
+The concentration camps used in the Holocaust were liberated, and the Soviets surrounded the German capital Berlin.
+In April 1945, Mussolini was hanged, Roosevelt died of poor health and was succeeded by Harry S. Truman, and Hitler died by suicide in response to the encirclement of Berlin.
+Germany unconditionally surrendered on 8 May (Note: All German forces were to cease operations on 23:01 hours Central European time on 8 May 1945, which was already 9 May in Moscow and other parts of the USSR; therefore 9 May was considered to be the end of the war in the Soviet Union and still is in its successor states)—now celebrated as 'Victory in Europe Day'—although fighting continued in other parts of Europe until 25 May.
+On 5 June, Germany signed the Berlin Declaration, proclaiming its unconditional surrender to the Allies.

-Once World War II ended, the Allies occupied the European continent, giving some countries back to their pre-war leaders or creating new governments, before funding their nations' economic recovery.
-German military leaders were subject to the Nuremberg criminal trials.
-Western Europe became a series of capitalist governments and eastern Europe became communist, beginning the Cold War among the former Allied nations.
-Germany was split into the capitalist West Germany and the communist East Germany.
+The Allies then turned their attention to finishing the Pacific War against the Axis power of Japan.
+After World War II ended, the Allies occupied much of Europe.
+They restored countries' pre-war governments, or established new ones, and funded much of Europe's economic recovery.
+German military leaders were prosecuted in the Nuremberg trials.
+Western Europe became a bloc of capitalist governments, while Eastern Europe became communist, marking the beginning of the Cold War among the former Allied nations.